-Offering a picturesque location adjacent to the main campus of Trent University on the banks of the Otonobee River, Cleantech Commons™ is designed to be a point of convergence for academic and industry partners driving innovation in clean, green & low-carbon technologies, water technologies, contaminant analysis, agro-biotechnology and biomaterials.
+Offering a picturesque location on the main campus of Trent University – right on the banks of the Otonobee River – Cleantech Commons™ is designed to be a point of convergence for academic and business partners driving innovation in clean, green, low-carbon, sustainable, and circular economy solutions, especially those focused on water technologies, contaminant analysis, agro-biotechnology and biomaterials.
 See “Building the foundations for a cluster of clean innovation”.

 Our clean technology hub affords tenants access to some 1,400 acres of Trent land and over 30 kilometres of nature trails on one of Canada’s most picturesque campuses.